Running and writing tests¶

 There’s more than one way to do this, but here’s one to help you get started:

-# create a virtual environment virtualenv test-django-cms # activate it cd test-django-cms/ source bin/activate # get django CMS from GitHub git clone firstname.lastname@example.org:divio/django-cms.git # install the dependencies for testing # note that requirements files for other Django versions are also provided pip install -r django-cms/test_requirements/django-1.4.txt # run the test suite django-cms/runtests.py
+# create a virtual environment virtualenv test-django-cms # activate it cd test-django-cms/ source bin/activate # get django CMS from GitHub git clone email@example.com:divio/django-cms.git # install the dependencies for testing # note that requirements files for other Django versions are also provided pip install -Ur django-cms/test_requirements/django-1.6.txt # run the test suite # note that you must be in the django-cms directory when you do this, # otherwise you'll get "Template not found" errors cd django-cms python develop.py test

 When you run tests against your own new code, don’t forget that it’s useful to repeat them for different versions of Python and Django.